Jim Hacker: Opposition's about asking awkward questions.

 - The PM-Leader of the Opposition exchange: The Leader of the Opposition gets six questions, which he or she can use in one go, or split up as he or she desires.
 These questions are designed to embarrass the government.
 The PM usually dodges the question and attacks the Opposition.
 The best one-liners are here and this part will often get featured on the news broadcasts.

-- The PM-Lib Dem Leader exchange: Or at least, it was before the Lib Dems formed a coalition with the Tories.
-With only two questions for the Lib Dem leader, it wasn't such an interesting event, but there could still be some good stuff there.
+- The PM-SNP Leader exchange: Previously an exchange between the PM and the leader of the Liberal Democrats, at least Lib Dems formed a coalition with the Tories in 2010, and then lost their status as the third largest party in the house to the Scottish National Party in the 2015 election.
+With only two questions for this section, it wasn't such an interesting event, but there could still be some good stuff there.
 Acting Lib Dem leader Vince Cable's crack about Gordon Brown having transformed from "Stalin to Mr. Bean"note is probably the best known.
 Zing.

 - Common things for the two above: